 The Cumulative Distribution Function and the Probability Density Function are two essential ideas in probability theory that frequently confound students.
 Understanding random variables’ behavior, features, and distributions depends critically on these operations.
 Knowing the differences between PDF and CDF is crucial to analyzing and interpreting the probabilities linked to continuous and discrete random variables.
-This article will discuss the definitions of cumulative distribution function vs probability density function and their unique roles and interactions.
+This article will discuss the definitions of cumulative distribution function (CDF) vs probability density function (PDF) and their unique roles and interactions.
 We will also offer a solved example to show the difference between PDF and CDF use.

 The PDF is a crucial tool for understanding the probabilities associated with continuous random variables.
 It provides a smooth curve representing the probability distribution over possible values.
 The PDF function does not give the probabilities of specific individual values.
 Still, it describes the likelihood of the random variable taking on values within a small interval around a particular point.